 Seminaries: At Present the Archdiocese is blessed with __ number of priests.
-With three seminaries: the Holy Pre-College, Minor and Major Seminaries, the average number ordained priest per year is eight (8).
-Last 2013 – the High School Minor Seminary was re-opened.
+With two Seminaries namely the Holy Rosary Minor Seminary and Holy Rosary Major Seminary with the average number ordained priest per year is eight (8).

 Ratio of Priests and Population: The Archdiocese has 274 Diocesan and religious priests and deacons and a Catholic population of 1,356,565.
 Thus, the ratio is 1: 4,950 or One ordained minister per 4,950 Catholics.